Open Heart Surgery Recovery Time

 - "How much will the surgery cost?"

 It is true that I received some coaching on the "do's and don'ts" of heart valve surgery recovery.
-(I think I received a ten-page handout upon hospital discharge.)
-However, I never received a detailed, comprehensive set of verbal or written instructions to accelerate my open heart surgery recovery time.
+I receiving a ten-page handout upon hospital discharge.
+However, I never received a detailed, comprehensive set of verbal or written instructions to accelerate or appropriately pace my open heart surgery recovery time.

 Like many patients during their open heart surgery recovery time, I experienced many thoughts of "What's wrong with me?" and "Will I ever truly be my old self again?"

-The Patient Realities Of Open Heart Surgery Recovery Time?
+Patient Realities About Open Heart Surgery Recovery Time